Befriending all of your emotions!

 - I live up to my promises (or I make new agreements if I can’t live up to them)

-Though many of us have a very troubling relationship with shame because it was applied to us as punishment when we were young, healthy and appropriate shame is absolutely crucial for all aspects of behavioral and social viability.
+Though many of us have a very troubling relationship with shame because it was applied to us as punishment when we were young, shame is absolutely crucial for your social health and well-being.

 From the Shame chapter in The Language of Emotions